Grimm - Once Upon A Musical

 Product Details

-Cinderella, Prince Charming, Rumpelstiltskin, Hansel & Gretel, Little Red Riding Hood, the Big Bad Wolf - we know them all so well, at least ... we think we do!
+Cinderella, Prince Charming, Rumpelstiltskin, Hansel & Gretel, Little Red Riding Hood, the Big Bad Wolf – we know them all so well, or at least we think we do!

-Jacob and Wilhelm Grimm, revered fairy-tale writers and compilers, are lauded by their villainous creations at the annual Villains' Convention, praised for their unhappy endings and for the baddies always coming out on top!
-But then some of the goodies decide it is time they stood up for themselves and fought for a different ending, a happier ending to their stories.
-Suddenly, the baddies aren't getting their own way all the time - and boy are they unhappy about it!
+Jacob and Wilhelm Grimm, revered tale writers and compilers, are applauded by their villainous fairytale characters at the annual Villains' Convention for their unhappy endings, where the baddies always come out on top!
+However, tired of their constant misfortune, the goodies decide to band together and fight for their own happy ending.
+Suddenly, the baddies aren't getting their own wicked way all the time – and boy are they unhappy about it!

-This wonderful mash-up of fairy tales and fairy tale characters is a laugh-a-minute, complete with nine evocative, oh-so-catchy songs perfectly pitched for primary-age performers.
+This magical mash-up of Grimm fairy tales and much-loved, whimsical characters is a laugh-a-minute, complete with nine evocative, oh-so-catchy songs perfectly pitched for primary-age performers.

 • Overview